-Word, Outlook merged-cell problem arises after install of patch KB 3213656
+Word, Outlook merged-cell problem arises after patch is installed

 Poster RAJasonCampbell on the Microsoft Answers forum describes the bug thusly:

 Windows 10, Office 2016 Pro Plus both fully patched.
 Have a Word document that includes multiple tables, in each table there are merged cells.
 If the cell is merged you can't click on the cell or see the data in the cell.
-If you copy the table out of Word and paste it into Excel the data shows.
-If you un-merge the cells and paste it back into Word it shows all of the data.
+If you copy the table out of Word and paste it into Excel, the data shows.
+If you un-merge the cells and paste it back into Word, it shows all of the data.

 I tried this on a system that is not patched and the merged tables display properly in Word.
 Why would an Office update break pasting merged cells into a word document?
-Any advise on this will be greatly appreciated, this is impacting over 4600 documents at this time and I am sure we will be finding many more.
+Any advise on this will be greatly appreciated; this is impacting over 4600 documents at this time, and I am sure we will be finding many more.

-Poster Jase L dissected the problem, on the Microsoft Answers forum, and in the Technet forum:
+Poster Jase L dissected the problem on the Microsoft Answers forum and in the Technet forum:

 We have applied KB3213656 to our Office 2016 environment in order to fix the Outlook spell check issue mentioned in the KB article.
 We have since noticed that this has broken tables in both Word and Outlook.
 Basically if you merge two or more cells, as long as at least two of the cells are in different rows, the resultant cell becomes completely unusable.
 You cannot click into it, type into it or right click it.
 That is unless the merge includes the top row.